 For the remaining 10 weeks of the summer (June 8th – August 15) HackCville provides each Company Partner with immediately useful, skilled, and trained students.
 Students will work as project interns at HackCville’s Company Partners for 40 hours/week at the company’s offices.
 (Remote work is also possible.)
 These students should effectively serve as immediately-useful team members to help you launch a new marketing campaign, digital product, or data analysis project.

 What types of students can I bring on to my team?

-You can bring on any number or combination of engineering, web design, digital media, digital strategy, or data science students.
+You can bring on any number or combination of engineering, UX design, business development, digital marketing, or data science students.